Varicella zoster virus: Vaccination

 In 2006, the FDA approved Zostavax for the prevention of shingles.
 Zostavax is a more concentrated formulation of the Varivax vaccine, designed to elicit an immune response in older adults whose immunity to VZV wanes with advancing age.
-A systematic review by the Cochrane Library shows that Zostavax reduces the incidence of shingles by almost 50%.
+A systematic review by Cochrane (updated in 2023) shows that Zostavax reduces the incidence of shingles by almost 50%.

-Shingrix is a V. zoster subunit vaccine (glycoprotein E) developed by GlaxoSmithKline which was approved in the United States by the FDA in October 2017.
+Shingrix is a subunit vaccine (HHV3 glycoprotein E) developed by GlaxoSmithKline which was approved in the United States by the FDA in October 2017.
 The ACIP recommended Shingrix for adults over the age of 50, including those who have already received Zostavax.
 The committee voted that Shingrix is preferred over Zostavax for the prevention of zoster and related complications because phase 3 clinical data showed vaccine efficacy of >90% against shingles across all age groups, as well as sustained efficacy over a four-year follow-up.
 Unlike Zostavax, which is given as a single shot, Shingrix is given as two intramuscular doses, two to six months apart.
 This vaccine has shown to be immunogenic and safe in adults with human immunodeficiency virus.